 Cape Water Taxi

-Cape Water Taxi will take you on a 90-minute cruise where you will have time to explore the 49-foot cast iron Delaware Breakwater East End Lighthouse and surrounding area.
+Cape Water Taxi will take you on a 90-minute cruise where you will have time to explore the 49-foot cast iron Delaware Breakwater East End Lighthouse in Rehoboth Beach and the surrounding area.

-If you don’t have time for the cruise, head to Cape Henlopen State Park, where you can view the lighthouse from the park’s northeastern corner.
+If you don’t have time for the cruise, head to Cape Henlopen, around 1.25 miles from the Delaware Breakwater East End Lighthouse, where you can view the lighthouse from the park’s northeastern corner.

 Delaware Bay Lights

-Delaware Bay Lights offers a cruise to the 76-foot Harbor of Refuge Lighthouse that sits just off Cape Henlopen in the Delaware Bay.
+Delaware Bay Lights offers a cruise to the 76-foot Harbor of Refuge Lighthouse that sits just off Cape Henlopen in Rehoboth Beach, Delaware.
 Their cruise also goes by the East End Lighthouse.

 Cape May Whale Watcher

-During the cruise, while sailing through the Delaware Bay’s mid-channel, learn a little about each of the seven lighthouses you will pass, and have an opportunity to take some great lighthouse photos
+During the Lighthouse Sunset Cruises, while sailing through Delaware Bay’s mid-channel, learn a little about each of the seven lighthouses you will pass, and have an opportunity to take some great lighthouse photos

 Lighthouses in Delaware you will see: